Analog quantum chemistry simulation

 where $a_0$, $a$ and $R_y$ are the Bohr radius, lattice spacing, and Rydberg energy, respectively.
 Thus, we work in a regime,

 such that the first inequality prevents discretization effects, and the second guarantees the molecule fits in the volume of the simulator.

-Our simulator then requires three ingredients (see Fig.~\ref{fig:scheme}A): i) cold spin-polarized fermionic atoms hopping in a 3D optical potential with a tunable tunneling rate, $J_F$, to play the role of electrons~\cite{bloch08a,spinless}. ii) Additional potentials to emulate the nuclei attraction.
-Since this is a single-particle Hamiltonian, it can be created through optical Stark-Shifts with an adequate spatial modulation, e.g., using holographic techniques~\cite{sturm17a,barredo17a}. iii) The most difficult part is to simulate $H_{e-e}$, since it involves repulsive interactions between the fermions with a $1/r$ dependence.
-Inspired by how virtual photons mediate Coulomb interactions in QED, we use a spin excitation of another atomic species forming a Mott insulator to mediate the Coulomb forces between fermions (see Fig.~\ref{fig:scheme}B).
-It is composed of $N_M^3$ atoms trapped in an optical potential with the same spacing as the fermions, and with two additional internal atomic states, $a$ and $b$, which describe spin excitations.
+Our simulator then requires three ingredients (see Fig.~1a): i) cold spin-polarized fermionic atoms hopping in a 3D optical potential with a tunable tunneling rate, $J_F$, to play the role of electrons~\cite{bloch08a}.
+We consider spinless fermions; the spin degree of freedom can be included using an extra internal level~\cite{daley2008quantum} (see Methods). ii) Additional potentials to emulate the nuclei attraction.
+Since this is a single-particle Hamiltonian, it can be created through optical Stark-Shifts with an adequate spatial modulation.
+For example, one can use holographic techniques~\cite{sturm17a,Barredo2017b} with judiciously optimized phase masks to engineer a Coulomb-like spatial potential at the fermionic positions (see Methods). iii) The most difficult part is to simulate $H_{e-e}$, since it involves repulsive interactions between the fermions with a $1/r$ dependence.
+Inspired by how virtual photons mediate Coulomb interactions in QED, we use a spin excitation of another atomic species forming a Mott insulator to mediate the Coulomb forces between fermions (see Fig.~1b).
+It is composed of $N_M^3$ atoms trapped in an optical potential with the same spacing as the fermions, and with two additional internal atomic states, $|a\rangle$ and $|b\rangle$, which describe spin excitations.
 Spin excitations in $a$ state interact repulsively and locally with the fermionic atoms, with strength $U$, and propagate through the long-range couplings induced by a cavity mode, with rate $J_c$~\cite{ritsch13a,Schreppler2014,Brennecke2008,Brennecke2007,Domokos2002}.
-The $b$ internal state is subject to a different optical potential, such that its itinerant spin excitation propagates through standard nearest-neighbor exchange, at rate $J$.
-Furthermore, an external field (Raman laser or a RF field) drives the $a-b$ transition with coupling strength $g$, and detuning $\Delta$.
+The $|b\rangle$ internal state is subject to a different optical potential, such that its itinerant spin excitation propagates through standard nearest-neighbor exchange~\cite{Riegger2018}, at rate $J$.
+Furthermore, an external field (Raman laser or a RF field) drives the $|a\rangle-|b\rangle$ transition with coupling strength $g$, and detuning $\Delta$.
 The complete simulator Hamiltonian after the elimination of the cavity mode reads $H_\mathrm{sim}=H_\mathrm{kin}+H_\mathrm{nuc}+H_M$, with